zappala/socket-programming-examples-c/README.md

 to compile all the code using the supplied `Makefile`.

+I have also included a Python script to compile the code, called `make.py` to illustrate the differences between a simple compile script and what Make does for you.

 ## Simple Echo Server and Client

 The files `echo-server-simple.cc` and `echo-client-simple.cc` contain